Advanced Diploma in Immigration and Asylum Law

 WHO IS THE COURSE FOR?

-The Diploma will appeal to public sector and NGO employees, legal practitioners, academic and government researchers, activists, social workers, industry, policy–makers and regulators.
+The course will appeal to public sector and NGO employees, legal practitioners, academic and government researchers, activists, social workers, industry, policymakers and regulators.

-The coordinator of the course is David Leonard BL.
+The designer and lead lecturer of the course is barrister David Leonard BL.

 COURSE CONTENT AND DELIVERY 2023–2024

 Delivery is in part–time mode through the medium of lectures and seminars, presented by leading experts in the area.
-The course will take place over approx. 20 weeks with lectures on Wednesdays from 8.30 am to 10.00 am during the academic term.
-The course concludes with an evening live round–table discussion.
+The course takes place over approx. 20 weeks from October to April, with lectures on Wednesdays from 8.30 am to 10 am.
+The course concludes with an evening live round–table interactive discussion.